 Xiaomi is widely known for their line of Chinese-made mobile phones, tablets, networking equipment, accessories and even smart TVs.
-Their range of Li-ion power banks are one of the best in the business, offering a blend of affordability with good quality comparable to that of much expensive brands such as Sony.
-The powerbank I am looking at today will the 20,000mah variant, largest of the Mi range.
+Their range of Li-ion power banks are one of the best in the business.
+It offers a blend of affordability with good quality comparable to that of much expensive brands such as Sony.
+The powerbank I am looking at today will the Xiaomi Mi 20000mah Powerbank variant.
+It is the largest of the Mi range powerbanks.

-You can find this design methodology following through in their regular-sized 10,000mah variant as well as the 16,000mah variant, with the same footprint with an elongated body offered for the latter.
+You can find this design methodology following through in their regular-sized 10,000mah variant as well as the 16,000mah variant.
+Similarities includes the same footprint with an elongated body offered for the latter.
 Xiaomi recently made a departure from that design by offering a slimmer version of the already popular 10,000mah, which is a thinner than a playing card deck.

 The 20,000 mah seems to follow along that line of design disruption too.
-It is meant to replace the now-discontinued 16,000 mah powerbank with a more compact cell arrangement and moving away from the trademarked aluminum body casing.
-The powerbank now adopts a new design cue, cladded in new white anti-slip and scratch resistant polymer plastic housing.
+Also, it is meant to replace the now-discontinued 16,000 mah powerbank with a more compact cell arrangement and moving away from the trademarked aluminum body casing.
+Henceforth, the powerbank now adopts a new design cue, cladded in new white anti-slip and scratch resistant polymer plastic housing.

-This plastic is not as sleek as the aluminum body seen on the 16,000mah, but is actually smaller in footprint despite having a larger volume (141.9 × 73 × 21.8mm as opposed to 145 x 60.4 x 22mm), making it more pocketable.
-It is also 12 grams lighter (338g) despite having an additional 4,000 mah capacity, commendable indeed.
+This plastic is not as sleek as the aluminum body seen on the 16,000mah.
+However, it is actually smaller in footprint despite having a larger volume (141.9 × 73 × 21.8mm as opposed to 145 x 60.4 x 22mm).
+Therefore it is more pocketable.
+The powerbank is also 12 grams lighter (338g) despite having an additional 4,000 mah capacity, commendable indeed.

 The powerbank comes inconspicuously in a plain simple white compact cardboard box packaging with stickers of authenticity plastered on its front.
 Inside the box, you get a guarantee/info leaflet and a pretty decently long ~20cm fast charge Micro-USB cable in white.
 Xiaomi do sell a fitted sleeve case for the bank, but at a chargeable extra.

 The front of the powerbank offers two independent charging output ports.
-It is able to fuel fast charge devices via auto-negotiation starting at 5v @ 2.0A and incrementing from 9.0V @ 2.0A up to 12.0V @ 1.5A, though you will often see yourself doing 5V most of the time.
-It can output both 5V USB ports at 2.4A, 9.0V at 2.0A or 12.0V at 1.5A with these 3 modes governed by a Texas Instruments chipset offering a maximum continuous output of 18W.
+It is capable to fuel fast charge devices via auto-negotiation starting at 5v @ 2.0A and incrementing from 9.0V @ 2.0A up to 12.0V @ 1.5A.
+However, you will often see yourself doing 5V most of the time.
+It can output both 5V USB ports at 2.4A, 9.0V at 2.0A or 12.0V at 1.5A.
+These 3 modes governed by a Texas Instruments chipset offering a maximum continuous output of 18W.

 Input-wise, the powerbank accepts only Micro-USB input (no USB-C) which can be good (if your phone still uses Micro-USB for charging) or bad (if you have to juggle with the added complexity of having both USB-C and Micro-USB cables).
 The absence of USB-C input is surprising considering Xiaomi’s newer 10,000 mah power banks have them, so it is puzzling to see the omission here at the expense of charging time.